Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Standard treatment options for VaIN include the following:

 Women with VaIN 1 can usually be observed carefully without ablative or surgical treatment because the lesions often regress spontaneously.
 VaIN 2, the intermediate grade, is managed by careful observation or initial treatment.
 Although the natural history of VaIN is not precisely known because of its rarity, patients with VaIN 3 are presumed to be at substantial risk of progression to invasive cancer and are treated immediately.
 Lesions with hyperkeratosis respond better to excision or laser vaporization than to 5-FU.

 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.

-The treatments listed below have not been directly compared in randomized trials.[Level of evidence 3iiiD] Because of differences in patient selection, local expertise, and staging criteria, it is difficult to determine whether there are differences in disease control rates.
+The treatment options for stage I vaginal cancer have not been directly compared in randomized trials.[Level of evidence 3iiiD] Because of differences in patient selection, expertise in treating local disease, and staging criteria, it is difficult to determine whether there are differences in disease control rates.

-Standard treatment options for superficial lesions less than 0.5 cm thick:
+Standard treatment options for stage I SCC of the vagina superficial lesions less than 0.5 cm thick include the following:

-Standard treatment options for lesions greater than 0.5 cm thick:
+Standard treatment options for stage I SCC of the vagina lesions more than 0.5 cm thick include the following: